 - 3.7V 1000mAh LiPo rechargeable battery: (Aliexpress)

 - Waterproof temperature sensor DS 18b20: (Aliexpress)

 - Insolating foam sealant @ DIY market or here: (Amazon)

 - Waterproof paint @ DIY market or here: (Amazon)

 - Filler primer spray @ DIY market or here: (Amazon)

-- Car paint spray for finishing @ DIY market
+- Liquid epoxy for a waterproof coating @ DIY market

 - Hot glue